dotnet/winforms/Documentation/testing.md

     ```

-Also be beware and be midful of VS-specific behaviours: https://xunit.net/faq/theory-data-stability-in-vs
+Also be beware and be mindful of VS-specific behaviours: https://xunit.net/faq/theory-data-stability-in-vs

 ### Throw unhandled exceptions